sreeav6/AWS-EKS/README.md

 #you can verify the deployments kubectl get deployments -n game-2048

-#you can verify the ingress resource kubectk get ingress -n game-2048
+#you can verify the ingress resource kubectl get ingress -n game-2048

 #you can verify all kubectl get all -n game-2048